Ginja/puppet_stack/README.md

 3. A Puppet CA server (ca), which is a Puppet Master that only manages client certificates.

 ##Requirements
-Before you use this module, you'll require a machine with the following:
+Before you use this module, you'll require a machine with the following pre-installed:

 * [System-wide RVM installation](https://rvm.io/)
 ```bash
 curl -sSL https://get.rvm.io | sudo bash -s stable
 ```
-* An RVM Ruby installation set as default (has to be higher than 1.8.{6,7})
+* An RVM Ruby installation (> 1.8.{6,7}), which has been set as the system default:
 ```bash
 rvm install ruby-2.0.0
 rvm alias create default ruby-2.0.0
 ```
-* Puppet Gem (3.4.0+) for that RVM Ruby installation
+* Puppet Gem (3.4.0+) for that RVM Ruby installation:
 ```bash
 gem install puppet
 ```

-You can easily include all of this in a kickstart script, or do it yourself after your machine is up.
+You can easily include all of this in a kickstart script, or do it yourself manually.

 This module is quite dependent on other modules, which is not best practice, but it sure is convenient and extremely hard to avoid.
 The current module dependency list is: